Know-How Notes: How To Cut Braided Hose

 Once the hose is cut, put the remaining hose away, leaving the tape on the end.
 The piece you will use needs to be assembled, which we will be covering in a separate article.
 Don’t remove the tape just yet, as that will result in loosening the braid, which is a bad thing.

-Check out all the belts and hoses available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on how to cut stainless steel braided hoses, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the belts and hoses available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on how to cut braided hose, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.